Ada-Developers-Academy/daily-curriculum/volunteer.md

 If there is down time while volunteering at Ada, you are more than welcome to work on projects of your own, but please ensure that students know that you are still available for help and that they are not "bugging you" when they ask for help.

 ###Guest Lecturer
-As a Guest Lecturer you will provide training to students on coding skills/tools and/or soft skills.
+As a Guest Lecturer, you will provide training to students on coding skills/tools and/or soft skills.

 Your role will be to:
 - know your audience is a group of women who are new to coding; please define terms, do not assume that they know something already, and do not refer to concepts as something that "programmers should already know" or as something that "you can't get a job if you don't understand"